 Death, dying and bereavement has been one of our major research and teaching themes for over twenty years.
-The synergy between research and teaching has been secured through vibrant student recruitment to the Death and Dying course (K260) and End of life care (KG001) as well as securing research funding in this area.
+The synergy between research and teaching has been secured through vibrant student recruitment to the Death, Dying and bereavement module (K220) and End of life care (KG001) as well as securing research funding in this area.
 The group is multi-disciplinary with a core in the social sciences and qualitative methodologies.

-Current research: end-of-life care; death, including all forms of reproductive and neonatal loss; bereavement and memorialisation, and focuses on both theoretical and practice-related dimensions.
-Examples of research include the way in which end-of-life care needs of older people in care homes are met and how care home staff can develop palliative care skills; the way that a good death is understood in adults; the impact of stillbirth and neonatal death on parents; and how the care of dead bodies in hospital mortuaries is translated into dirty work and the impact of this upon professional status.
-Current team members have an interest in decision-making, core concepts around end-of-life care, and death and bereavement across the life-course.
+Current research: end-of-life care; death, including all forms of reproductive and neonatal loss and suicide; bereavement and memorialisation.
+Our research focuses on both the theoretical and practice-related dimensions which are related to death and dying.
+Examples of research include the way in which decisions are made (or not made) in palliative care; the impact of stillbirth and neonatal death on parents; befriending schemes for people in the last year of life; and nurses’ first encounters with the dead body.
+Current team members have an interest in decision-making, core concepts around end-of-life care, death and bereavement across the life-course.

 For more information on this area, visit the Death, Dying and Bereavement page on the OU Internet.

 If you are interested in being a part of the Death & Dying Special Interest Group please email Death-and-Dying@open.ac.uk where further details will be provided.

 - Sharon Mallon